mitodl/mitx-grading-library/docs/function_list.md

 - *im()* Imaginary part of a complex expression*
 - *conj()* Complex conjugate of a complex expression*

-Expressions marked with a * require our [MathJax renderer definitions](renderer.md) to display properly in edX (even though the majority of them are already defined in edX!).
-If any of these functions are likely to be used by students, we recommend loading the renderer definitions into the problem, or if using `log10`, `log2`, `fact` or `factorial`, utilizing the preprocessor in the renderer definitions.
+Expressions marked with a * may require our [AsciiMath renderer definitions](renderer.md) to display properly in edX.

 - [FormulaGrader and NumericalGrader](formula_grader.md)
 - [Home](README.md)